kamruleu/laravel-career-path/readme.md

 ## Usage web app

-1. After clone the app and open index.php file and
+1. After clone the app and open `index.php` file.
-2. Update project name `$project_name = "/laravel-career-path"` replace the 'laravel-career-path' to your 'project-name';
+2. Update project name `$project_name = "/laravel-career-path"` replace the `laravel-career-path` to your `project-name`;
-3. Migration the project to use this command:
+3. Migration the project to use this command bellow:

 ```bash
 php migration.php
 ```

-## Usage web app
+## Usage CLI app

-1. Open cli project run this command bellow:
+1. Open cli project to use this command bellow:

 ```bash
 php cli.php
 ```

-2. To create admin run this command below:
+2. To create admin to use this command below:

 ```bash
 php create-admin.php